 - Select the general type of event you’d like to use:

 - Opens App: A user is counted as having converted when they open any one of the apps that you specify (defaults to all apps in the app group).

 - Makes Purchase: A user is counted as having converted when they purchase the product you specify (defaults to any product).

 - Performs Custom Event: A user is counted as having converted when they perform one of your existing custom events (no default, you must specify the event).

 - Upgrade App: A user is counted as having converted when they upgrade the app version on any one of the apps that you specify (defaults to all apps in the app group).
-Braze will perform a best-efforts numerical comparison to determine if the version change was, in fact, an upgrade.
-For example, a user would convert if they upgrade from version 1.2.3 to 1.3.0 of the application, while Braze will not register a conversion if a user downgrades from 1.2.3 to 1.2.2.
-However, if the app’s version names contain strings, such as “1.2.3-beta2”, then Braze will not be able to determine if a version change was, in fact, an upgrade.
-In that situation, Braze will count it as a conversion when the user’s most recent app version changes.
+Braze will perform a best-efforts numerical comparison to determine if the version change was an upgrade.
+For example, a user would convert if they upgrade from version 1.2.3 to 1.3.0 of the application, but Braze wouldn’t register a conversion if a user downgrades from 1.2.3 to 1.2.2.
+However, if the app’s version name contain strings, such as “1.2.3-beta2”, then Braze will not be able to determine if a version change was an upgrade.
+In this situation, Braze will count it as a conversion when the user’s most recent app version changes.

 - Set your conversion deadline.
 This is the maximum amount of time that may pass to consider a conversion.
 You have the option of allowing up to a 30-day window during which a conversion will be counted if the user takes the specified action.

 Once you’ve selected your conversion events, continue the campaign creation process and begin sending your campaign.

 Step 3: View results

-Navigate to the “Details” page to view details for each conversion event associated with the campaign you just created.
-Regardless of your selected conversion events, you can also see the total revenue that can be attributed to this specific campaign — as well as specific variants — during the window of the primary conversion event.
+Navigate to the Details page to view the details for each conversion event associated with the campaign you just created.
+Regardless of your selected conversion events, you can also see the total revenue that can be attributed to this specific campaign, as well as specific variants, during the window of the primary conversion event.